rose7489/TestRail_automation/README.md

-# TestRail Automation with watsonx.ai
+# TestRail Automation with Google Gemini

-This project automates the generation of TestRail test cases from code changes in pull requests using IBM's watsonx.ai.
+This project automates the generation of TestRail test cases from code changes in pull requests using Google Gemini.

 ## Overview

 When a pull request is opened or updated, this automation:

 1. Extracts the code changes from the PR
-2. Sends the code changes to watsonx.ai for analysis
+2. Sends the code changes to Google Gemini for analysis
 3. Generates appropriate test cases based on the code changes
 4. Creates these test cases in TestRail automatically